AriaSalvatrice/AriaModules/README.md

 You can save up to 16 scales in **QQQQ**.
 The slots are the top right of the module:

 - **Scene slot**: Those 16 buttons allow you to save 16 different scales.
 Navigating to a scene slot loads that scale, and changes to the scale from any source are saved to the active scene.
-TODO:You can right-click on those buttons to copy and paste scales.
-Currently, mapping the scene slots via MIDI doesn't work well.
+You can right-click on those buttons to copy and paste scales.
+Mapping the scene slots via MIDI doesn't work well with every mapping module, but you can use the **Scene input** jack if necessary.
 - **Scene input**: Navigates the scenes via CV.
 Useful with a step sequencer!
-Accepts 0V~10V by default, FIXME:but you can change it to notes in the C2~E3 range from the right-click menu.
+Accepts 0V~10V by default.
 When plugged in, the buttons can't be operated manually anymore.

 The scenes only save the scales: the positions of the knobs are global.

 ### Keyboard / Clipboard I/O

-TODO:With the **Keyboard** button, you can write down or paste chords from the clipboard, and have it transformed to **QQQQ** scenes!
+With the **Keyboard** button, you can write down or paste chords from the clipboard, and have it transformed to **QQQQ** scenes!
 The three following notations are supported:

 - **Lead sheet notation**: Chord symbols, separated with spaces, commas, or hyphens.
 It's rather liberal in what it accepts, but kinda chokes on slash chords and crazy jazz combos.
 Still, it should get you close.
 For example, this is a valid input: `G am B, E/G# Bb - A,Fsus2  Csus2 D(add9)`
 - **Roman numeral notation**: Roman numerals, separated with spaces, commas, or hyphens.
 The tonic will be set to the current position of the **Key** knob.
 To denote minor chords, rather than use lowercase, you need an explicit `m` after the numeral: `III im7 VIsus4` rather than `III im VIsus4`.
 It's a lot more fiddly than lead sheet notation and will only recognize rather basic progressions.